 Nano Influencer Examples

 Carla Mell might be a nano influencer, but you wouldn’t necessarily know that by looking at her profile.
 With a visually arresting feed, she takes great care in the way she portrays her life, interests and brand sponsorships.
-She has an eclectic, yet mild pastel color palette that would be a natural fit for most brands, and the types of content she posts about makes her a great fit for many campaigns that might come her way.
+She has an eclectic, yet mild pastel color palette that would be a natural fit for most brands.
+The types of content she posts about makes her a great fit for many campaigns that might come her way.

 Anastasiia, aka @anastasiia_dots has a very fun (and maybe even funky?) aesthetic.
 As a mom, she shares creative and engaging content that many brands could benefit from.
-She has a knack for positivity which her audience responds well to with engagement.
+She has a positive outlook which her audience responds well to.

 The Downsides to Working with Nano Influencers

 Influencers can ask for interested followers to direct message them for a link.
 This also further solidifies their strong relationship with their followers by encouraging more interactions.

 How can you find and work with nano influencers?